sam6611/sql-notes/notes/notes/basic-sql.md

 3NF – No transitive dependency

-1️⃣7️⃣ VIEWS
+Views
-What is View?
+What is a View?

-A virtual table based on SELECT query
+A virtual table created using a SELECT query.

 CREATE VIEW emp_view AS
-SELECT emp_name, salary FROM Employee;
+SELECT emp_name, salary

-1️⃣8️⃣ INDEXES
+FROM Employee;

+Indexes
 Why Index?

-Faster data retrieval
+Improves data retrieval speed

-CREATE INDEX idx_salary ON Employee(salary);
+CREATE INDEX idx_salary

-⚠️ Slows down INSERT/UPDATE slightly

-1️⃣9️⃣ TRANSACTIONS
+ON Employee(salary);

+Note: Indexes slightly slow down INSERT and UPDATE operations.

+Transactions
 ACID Properties

 Atomicity